About this Website

 Despite living in one of the most beautiful places on God’s green Earth, my interests are decidedly un-natural.
 I love problem solving and games of all sorts, both board games (complicated, German-style) and video games (adventure and world-building).
 I also find debates and discussions thrilling.
 If you can provide me a mental challenge, I am probably interested.

-Church of the Assumption, Bellingham (July 2019 – present) – Priest Administrator
+Assumption Parish, Bellingham (July 2019 – present) – Priest Administrator

 [A priest administrator is essentially a pastor in everything but name.
 In the Archdiocese of Seattle, priests cannot be named pastor until they have been ordained for five years.]